-- Create a consistent, thematic image for gateways using landscaping, signage, color, and bridge treatments if appropriate. - Use native or regionally-adapted and droughttolerant landscaping for gateway plantings to minimize water use. - Manage or consolidate signage along interstate highways to preserve scenic views. - Screen residential areas, parking lots, service and storage areas with landscaping, and consider architectural walls to buffer noise. - Restrict additional billboards along interstate highways in the future. - Refer to and employ the design guidelines established in the MPO Interstate Enhancement Guidebook and Wayfinding Plan.
+- Develop a thematic image for gateways that is reflective of our heritage and differentiates us from other communities along the Front Range (e.g., Steamboat engravings, Independence Rock, Devil's Tower, Yellowstone National Park, etc.). - Use native or regionally-adapted and droughttolerant landscaping for gateway plantings to minimize water use. - Limit or restrict signage along interstate highways to preserve scenic views. - After careful evaluation of impacts and costs, screen residential areas, parking lots, service and storage areas as needed with landscaping, and consider architectural walls to buffer noise. - Refer to and employ the design guidelines established in the MPO Interstate Enhancement Guidebook and Wayfinding Plan.